plumier/plumier/website/docs/Authorization.md

 Using above code, only admin can disabled the user, if user doesn't have admin role Plumier will return 401 with informative error result.

-## Projection Authorization
+## Response Authorization
-Applying authorize decorator on a domain property automatically project data returned based on client role like example below
+Applying authorize decorator on a domain property automatically authorize response returned based on client role like example below

 ```typescript
 import reflect from "tinspector"